FrancoMelandri/yase/src/yase-core/README.md

 $ docker build -r yase-core .
 ```

-Tagging the image and push it to the docker hub (you need a docker login in order to tpush to the remote docker hub)
+Tagging the image and push it to the docker hub (you need a docker login in order to push to the remote docker hub)

 ```bash
 $ docker tag yase-core francomelandri/yase-core